Eae02/tank-game/README.md

 Precompiled windows binaries are available [here](https://www.dropbox.com/s/aevhdaysm028ur9/tankgame_win32.zip?dl=1).
 You may also need to install the visual C++ 2015 redistributable, which you can get [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 ## Compiling from source on Linux
-First, make sure you have all the runtime dependencies installed.
+First, make sure you have all the dependencies installed.
 These are:
 * opengl
 * openal
 * glfw